 3. Don’t overpack or fill your RV with too much stuff.

 We all tend to overpack, and in an RV, it will cost you your space.
 Stick to just the basics and slowly build up your stock of what you need.
+Even if you’re taking a van road trip, you’ll need campervan accessories to make the trip safe and successful.

 4. Know where you will—and can—stay.